EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Moscow shows Global South victims — Bangladesh and Cuba — to build the narrative of an American war crushing the vulnerable
+Moscow shows Global South victims — Bangladesh and Cuba — to build narrative of American war crushing the vulnerable

 Dominant angle identified — does not reflect unanimity of this country’s media

-Moscow tells the energy crisis from the bottom up — from Bangladesh.
-RT publishes an in-depth report on fuel shortages: three weeks of reserves for 170 million people, queues, consumption caps, empty fishing nets because boats have no diesel.
-The Moscow Times adds an unexpected angle: Russia is negotiating management of Cuba's industrial production amid its worsening energy crisis.
-Russian coverage never mentions rich-country inflation — it shows Global South victims to build a narrative where America's Iran war crushes the vulnerable while Moscow offers solutions.
+Moscow tells the energy crisis story from below — from Bangladesh.
+RT publishes in-depth reporting on fuel shortages in Bangladesh: three weeks of reserves for 170 million people, queues, consumption caps, empty fishing nets because boats have no diesel.
+The Moscow Times adds unexpected angle: Russia is negotiating industrial production management in Cuba, whose energy crisis worsens under US embargo.
+Russian coverage never discusses inflation in rich countries.
+It shows Global South victims — Bangladesh, Cuba — to construct narrative where American war in Iran crushes the most vulnerable while Moscow offers solutions.
+It's narrative geopolitics at its purest.

 Discover how another country covers this same story.